 Aransa is a popular cross country ski resort, trails pass through mountain meadows and black pines, offering the skier breathtaking views.

-Tavascan is a perfect location if you are looking for a smaller, cozy setting set in natural surroundings.
+Tavascan is a perfect location if you are looking for a smaller, cosy setting set in natural surroundings.

 Although Tavascan is a relatively small resort its facilities really are second to none and has an excellent reputation for alpine and Nordic skiing and snowboarding.

-The station is set high up in stunning mountain scenery with the spectacular views.
+The station is set high up in stunning mountain scenery with spectacular views.

 The resort has a pioneering winter sports centre which comprises of a ski school and high mountain school with experts teaching modern skiing and mountaineering techniques.